champ-oss/file-sync/README.md

 If you are syncing workflow files (`.github/workflows`) then you will need to generate and use a Personal Access Token (PAT) with `repo` and `workflow` permissions.

+## Destination Repos

+The destination repositories to sync to can be specified as a list using the `destination-repos` parameter.
+Alternatively, you can use a regex to match multiple destination repositories using the `destination-repos-regex` parameter.
+If both parameters are specified then they will be combined.
+If neither parameters are specified then the repository where the action is running will be used as the destination.

+Note: The `destination-repos-regex` parameter works by scanning the GitHub organization for repositories that match the regex.
+This means all the destination repositories must be in the same organization.

 ## File list
 One file should be specified per-line.
 You can specify the file in the format `<source_path>=<destination_path`.
 The paths are relative to the root of the source and destination repositories.